Skip to content

 • Price bracket grouping labels adapt to the active currency symbol

 The --currencies flag controls which currencies are available on the site.
-The first currency listed becomes the default shown on load.
-Users can switch between available currencies at any time using the dropdown.
+The site opens in the configured defaultCurrency when it is among the built currencies and has an enabled store behind it, otherwise the first offered currency.
+Users can switch between offered currencies at any time using the dropdown.

 The generated site displays a disclaimer below the header showing the date prices were retrieved.
 Prices are fetched from Scryfall at build time and reflect values as of the build date.
 The disclaimer reads: “Prices accurate as of <date>”.